 Covered Physician office services include visits for medical care, including birth control, consultations and second opinions to: examine, diagnose and treat an illness or injury performed in the Physician's office.
 Office visits also include allergy injections and allergy serum, allergy testing and non-urgent or non-emergency care.
 Office visits may include administration of injections.
+If the office visit is with a physician other than the PCP, a Referral must have been approved prior to the visit.
 See the section under PRESCRIPTION DRUGS ADMINISTERED BY A MEDICAL PROVIDER for more information on prescription drugs administered in the office.